Radiologic Science, A.S.

-As a Vermont State Radiologic Science A.S. student, you’ll gain medical imaging skills to help identify life-threatening conditions and prevent disease.
+As a Vermont State Associate of Science in Radiologic Science student, you’ll gain medical imaging skills to help identify life-threatening conditions and prevent disease.
 Through coursework and real-world experience in clinical settings, you’ll earn a radiology degree that qualifies you as a generalist ready to make an impact in diverse healthcare environments.

 In our program, you won’t just think, you’ll do.
 That will help set you up for success as a technologist who can meet challenges in a hot field with a variety of radiologic technologist jobs.